Ayomikunayodeji/Ayomikunayodeji/README.md

 - 😄 Pronouns: he/she

-Ayomikunayodeji/Ayomikunayodeji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Adeyera Ayodeji Ayomikun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->